vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 "Drbdham mahādevagirau maheśasvapnopadiṣtācchiva

-Sūtrasindhoh Spandāmrtam yad Vasuguptapādaih Srī Kallațas tat
+Sūtrasindhoh Spandāmrtam yad Vasuguptapādaih Srī Kallaṭas tat

-prakațīcakāra."
+prakaṭīcakāra."
 Here also the word, if at all it stands for the title of a work, cannot refer to any other than the Spanda Kārikā itself on which the Spanda Sarvasva is a commentary.

 This verse seems to solve the riddle of the authorship of the Spanda Kārikā.
-Here Kallața himself represents Vasugupta to be the writer of the Spanda Kārikā; mark the words "Spandāmrtam drbdham" ("Drbhí granthe" Pāṇini's Dhātupātha) and clearly states his work in connection with the Kārikās to be simply that of a publisher :
+Here Kallaṭa himself represents Vasugupta to be the writer of the Spanda Kārikā; mark the words "Spandāmrtam drbdham" ("Drbhí granthe" Pāṇini's Dhātupātha) and clearly states his work in connection with the Kārikās to be simply that of a publisher :

-"Sri Kallațas tat prakațīcakāra".
+"Sri Kallaṭas tat prakaṭīcakāra".
 Perhaps this is a posthumous work of Vasugupta.
 If this explanation be taken to be correct there will remain no difficulty in harmoniously interpreting the two verses given above in this connection.
 For, “Rahasyam slokayāmāsa samyak", occurring in the Spanda Pradīpikā, can, without stretching the language, be interpreted as "well published the sacred doctrine."

 94